(Last Update 10/14/13 at 6:00 pm)

 Delivery of Exhibits - Date, time, and location of delivery are defined in the Online Premium Guide, on each department Index page, and on the Official entry forms.

 Release of Exhibits - Release dates and times are defined in the Online Premium Guide, on each department Index page, and on the Official entry forms.
+Home & Craft and Flower exhibitors are encouraged to claim their exhibits and ribbons on the release day(s) as 2nd place ribbons will not be mailed.
 Unclaimed exhibits and awards become property of the SC State Fair and will be donated to charity.

 Early Removal of Exhibits - Any exhibitor removing animals or other exhibits before official release date and time for that department, without written consent of the superintendent, will forfeit all prizes and premiums.